This article has been updated from a previous version.

 How to get this car insurance discount: Installing a telematics device in your vehicle, or using an app that tracks your driving habits, can earn you a discount on your auto insurance.
 Typically, the safer your driving habits are, the higher your discount will be when using telematics.

+"We do recommend that you install a telematics device, as it helps you better understand your driving behaviour and where you can improve,” says Germanski.
 Many auto insurance companies offer telematics-based discounts.
-For example, Intact customers can save up to 30% by using the insurance company’s “my Drive” app.
+For example, Onlia offers monthly cash back of up to $40/month or $480/year, while Intact customers can save up to 30% by using the insurance company’s “my Drive” app.

 6. Bundling insurance discount